ShadowXHunter/Word-analysis-for-NLP/README.md

 # Word-analysis-for-NLP
 ## Cpp script for word analysis from scratch for all high level NLP applications:
 ### Tasks this script performs:
-* Count all unique words in a file.
+* Counts all unique words in a file.
-* Count the frequency of each word.
+* Counts the frequency of each word.
-* Find the no of pragrpahs.
+* Finds the no of pragrpahs.